gustavom2998/engineering_notes/talks/nosql_introduction.md

 - 21st Century web
 - Schema-less

-## Common data models:
+## Common data models

-- Key value Store
+### Key value Store

 - You have a key
 - You provide the key to the database
 - You grab the value of the key
 - The value could be anything (document, image, number)
 - A hash map but persistant.
 - Metadata can be stored about the values (similar to document)

-- Document
+### Document

 - Thinks of database as storage of documents
 - Each document is a complex data structure
 - Normally uses JSON for data representation
 - You can query document structure and retrive/update portions of the document
 - Doesn't tend to have a set schema (Common pattern of NoSQL)
 	- Very flexible but has problems
 	- Normally an implicit schema is derived
 	- This schema needs to be managed and tracked
 	- Schemaless is a bad term
 	- Very flexible, but ther is an implicit schema
 - Normally there is an ID for the document - and this is the same as the key in a key-value store

-- Column N
+### Column N
-	- Also an aggregate oriented database

 - Row-key can store multiple column families
 - Each column family is a combination of columns
 - Columns can be adressed by combining row key and column name.
 - More complex data model
 - Retriavel is easier because of named columns

-- Graph
+### Graph

 - Uses different data model to aggregate orientation
 - Node and Arc graph structure
 - Very good at handling relantionships
 - Relational databases require joins, foreign keys, doesn't scale too well
 - Easy and optimized for getting diferent relations
 - Separate query language for complex querying (very difficult to write in SQL) which is very optimized
 - Graph oriented databases breaks data into smaller units instead of cumpling them together

 ## Aggregate oriented databases